 This translation is not easy to find and I long ago copied it into my quote journal.
-Here's where I found it online (you have to have a Yahoo login to get to it).
+The place where I found it years ago isn't available anymore to general access.

 Listen!
 When lapped in rest lay all who speak,